tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

 | Traffic Intersections | The field that is set `TrafficIntersection` objects.<br>`TrafficIntersection` to be set is controlled by `Traffic Simulation`. |

 ## Instruction
-To use `Traffic Simulation`, please follow the steps below.
+To use `Scenario Simulator Connection`, please follow the steps below.

 For the preparation, the following must be prepared: